Sahil-Chhoker/Sahil-Chhoker/README.md

   # Hi there,
   ## I am Sahil Chhoker, and
   - 🔭 I’m currently working on a Tower Defence Game.
-  - 🌱 I’m currently learning python and go.
+  - 🌱 I’m currently learning Python and Go.
-  - 💬 Ask me about game development in Unity.
+  - 💬 Ask me about GameDev in Unity.
   - 😄 Pronouns: He/Him
 ----
 <a href="https://github.com/sahil-chhoker/github-readme-stats">